CXCR6 anticorps (Chemokine (C-X-C Motif) Receptor 6) (N-Term) Primary Antibody

 local_shipping Destination: Etats-Unis

 - Cet anticorp CXCR6 est non-conjugé

-Immunogen: Anti-Bonzo antibody was prepared from whole rabbit serum produced by repeated immunizations with a peptide corresponding to amino acids near the N-terminus of human Bonzo/STRL33.
-The sequence of.
-This peptide differs from those of African green monkey and pig-tailed macaque by one or two amino acids, respectively,.
+- Bonzo antibody was raised against a peptide corresponding to amino acids near the amino terminus of human Bonzo/STRL33.
+The sequence of this peptide differs from those of African green monkey and pig-tailed macaque by one or two amino acids, respectively.